 - Create Issue

 The GitHub Sample Bot is only available in Bot Builder and must be added as a new bot.
 It has a limited design specifically configured to demonstrate certain bot features.

 - To view your sample bots, click the down-arrow next to the +New Bot and select Install Sample Bots.

-- Point to the GitHub Sample bot, and then click the Install button.
+- Hover over the GitHub Sample bot, and then click the Install button.

 - On the GitHub Sample page, on the Instructions tab, note the callback URL https://idp.kore.ai/workflows/callback.
 You need to paste into your Github App registration later.